A B C D E F G H I J M N O P R S T V W

 Business Continuity Management (BCM)

-Business continuity management focuses on the development of strategies, plans and actions that provide protection or alternative modes of operation for those activities or business processes which, if they were to be interrupted, might otherwise bring about serious damage to the enterprise.
+Business continuity management focuses on the development of strategies, plans and actions that provide protection or alternative modes of operation for those activities or business processes that, if they were to be interrupted, might otherwise bring about serious damage to the enterprise.
 The main components of BCM include business continuity planning (BCP), which focuses on the recovery of critical business functions, and disaster recovery planning (DRP), which focuses on the recovery of critical technology assets and infrastructure.

 Business Continuity Planning